YasserYka/enOne-widgets/README.md

 To install npm packages to be used inside your widgets, from the root directory please run

 ```
-$ npm install --prefix ./output/YourWidgetDirectory/ PackageName
+$ npm install --prefix ./PathToYour/YourWidgetDirectory/ PackageName
 ```

 ## Hot Reload

-To hot reload your widget while developing, make sure your widget folder is in `/output` then run
+To hot reload your widget while developing, make sure your widget folder is in `/enOne-widgets/widgets-dev` then run

 ```
-$ npm start hotreload PathOfYourWidgetDirectory
+$ npm start hotreload YourWidgetDirectoryName
 ```

+# Pull Request

+Move your YourWidgetDirectory from `/enOne-widgets/widgets-dev` to `/enOne-widgets/widgets` before submitting a pull request